 You are here: Homepage >> Getting to Cardiff

 Leaving the airport by Taxi: Checker Cars is the official taxi operator for the airport.
 The taxis are located just outside the arrival hall and can be pre-booked by emailing email@example.com or by telephoning +44 (0)1446 711747.
-The taxi journey will take approximately 25 minutes and there is a fixed cost of £24 (for up to 4 people sharing the taxi).
+The approximate cost of a taxi from Cardiff Airport to Cardiff Central Station is £31 and the journey will take approximately 35 minutes.

 You can reach Cardiff city centre by train from virtually any location within the UK.

-For visitors travelling from London, First Great Western operates an hourly train service from London Paddington and the total journey time is just 2 hours.
-The cost of a ticket varies depending on the time of travel, but you can get a single ticket for as little as £11 if you are prepared to travel off-peak and book in advance.
-See www.firstgreatwestern.co.uk for more details.
+For visitors travelling from London, Great Western Railway (GWR) operates an hourly train service from London Paddington and the total journey time is just 2 hours.
+The cost of a ticket varies depending on the time of travel.
+See www.gwr.com for more details.

 The travel times for some popular train routes are listed below:

 National Express connects all of the UK’s major cities with its scheduled coach services.
-For visitors travelling from London, a regular service leaves Victoria coach station (almost hourly) and the total journey time is 3 hours 10 minutes.
-The cost of a ticket varies, but if you book in advance a funfare ticket can offer very good value.
+For visitors travelling from London, a regular service leaves Victoria coach station (almost hourly) and the journey time is approximately 3 hours 25 minutes.
 See www.nationalexpress.com for full details of prices and routes.

 The major road route into Cardiff is the M4 motorway.